 You need to know some important things about the service or product you want to buy before you begin negotiations:

 - How Much Do Competitors Charge?
 If you can tell the seller you know the item is available for a lower price, it puts a lot of pressure on them to lower their offer.
 Furthermore, it lets you know that you don’t have to accept the seller’s offer.
 You can walk away from negotiations and still get what you want.
+I recently did this with our cable company.
+I called to negotiate a reduced rate and told them I could get all the channels I needed from Sling TV for just $40 per month.
+The end result was my Comcast cable bill being cut nearly in half.

 - What Is the Cost to Your Seller?
 It’s useful to know the margin between the seller’s costs and asking price, especially when buying a new car.
 Research the invoice price that new car dealers pay the manufacturer – then you know the absolute lowest that they can go and still turn a profit.
+FYI this can be done on Edmunds.com.

 - Is the Seller Facing a Deadline?
 If a seller has to get rid of a product before a deadline, they are more motivated to sell at a lower price.
 Making money on the deal may not be the most important goal when a deadline is involved, as the consequences of waiting too long could be costly.
 Home sellers often have a deadline, as they may need to sell their property by a deadline so they can purchase another for which they are under contract.